 As if juggling a family, household, workout routine, hobbies, and career wasn’t enough, throw a pandemic into the mix to challenge your role as a working woman.
-All of the sudden, you are taking on new roles such as a homeschooler and full-time caregiver while attempting to concentrate on reports and sit in on zoom meetings.
+All of the sudden, women in the workforce are taking on new roles.
+Including, homeschooler and full-time caregiver while attempting to concentrate on reports and sit in on zoom meetings.
 Forget 9-5 and a work-life balance – it’s all work all of the time.

 If you haven’t worked from home on a regular basis, you’ve had to face new challenges due to the pandemic.
-These might include carving out a quiet space in your home, making sure you have enough internet to handle everyone’s needs, or trying to develop a new routine that makes everyone happy.
+These might include carving out a quiet space in your home, making sure you have enough internet to handle everyone’s needs, or trying to develop a new routine.

 If you are lucky, you have a plan for their basic care and help from someone to handle kiddo duties.
 Every mom knows that feeding, cleaning up after them, disciplining them, and helping them adhere to their homeschool schedules is a full-time job in itself.
 Add the pressure of your boss wanting things “as normal as possible” and something is going to eventually give.